Shorten Your Book Manuscript with These 12 Tips

 The “main protagonist” is the “protagonist.”

-“At this moment in time” should be “At this moment” or “In the present-day.”
+“At this moment in time” should be “At this moment” or “At present.”

 People don’t “gather together” or “join together.”
 They “gather” or “join.”